chirun-ncl/chirun/docs/source/reference/chirun_latex.rst

                 a value of approximately 70.}
     \end{figure}

 The content of the ``\altext{}`` command will be attached to the figure image as alt text in the HTML web page.
-The LaTeX PDF output is unaffected.
+The  to the contentLaTeX PDF output is unaffected.